AI News Digest

 IBM ALTK-Evolve: On-the-Job Learning for AI Agents

-IBM released ALTK-Evolve, a framework that enables AI agents to learn and adapt during task execution — essentially on-the-job training for autonomous agents.
-The system allows agents to refine their strategies based on outcomes without requiring explicit retraining cycles.
+IBM released ALTK-Evolve, a framework that enables AI agents to learn and adapt during task execution (essentially on-the-job training).
+Agents refine their strategies based on outcomes without requiring explicit retraining, which could change how agentic workflows are built.

 Open Source & Tools